Kyle Wool, CEO of Dominari Sec - GuruFocus.com

 PR Newswire

-NEW YORK, May 30, 2023 /PRNewswire/ -- Dominari Holdings Inc., d/b/a Dominari Inc. (Nasdaq: DOMH) announced that Kyle Wool, CEO of Dominari Securities LLC, its wholly-owned broker-dealer and registered investment advisor subsidiary, is scheduled to appear as a guest this morning on "Varney & Co." during the 9 am to 10 am time period.
-"Varnay & Co." is Fox Business' highly rated program that breaks down the latest in financial news and political headlines.
+NEW YORK, June 5, 2023 /PRNewswire/ -- Dominari Holdings Inc., d/b/a Dominari Inc. (Nasdaq: DOMH) announced that Kyle Wool, CEO of Dominari Securities LLC, its wholly-owned broker-dealer and registered investment advisor subsidiary, is scheduled to appear as a guest this morning on "Mornings With Maria." during the 6 am to 7 am time period.
+"Mornings With Maria" is Fox Business' highly rated program that breaks down the latest in financial news and political headlines.
 Mr. Wool will provide expert opinion on numerous topics impacting the broader economy and investor community.
 This will be his third appearance on the show during the last six months.

 Mr. Wool has deep experience in the financial services and banking sectors having held senior level roles across many of Wall St.'s top firms including Morgan Stanley, Oppenheimer, and Revere Securities.
 He currently is also a board member of the Dominari Inc.